unixsurfer/anycast_healthchecker/README.rst

 :log_file: a file to log messages
 :stderr_file: a file to redirect standard error messages emitted by the daemon
 :stdout_file: a file to redirect standard output messages emitted by the daemon
+dummy_ip_prefix: a IP prefix in form of <IP>/prefixlength> which will be always present in the `bird_variable` to avoid having an empty list.

+:NOTE: The dummy_ip_prefix **must** not be used by a service, assigned to
+       loopback interface and configured anywhere on the network as anycast-healthchecker **does not** perform any checks for it.

 Configuring checks for services
 ###############################